ActiveCampaign/app-wordpress/readme.txt

 Tested up to: 3.8
 Stable tag: trunk

-This plugin connects WordPress with your ActiveCampaign platform and allows you to embed your subscription forms on your site.
+Allows you to add ActiveCampaign contact forms to any post, page, or sidebar.
+Also allows you to embed [ActiveCampaign Site and Event tracking](http://www.activecampaign.com/help/site-event-tracking/) code in your pages.
+To get started, please activate the plugin and add your [API credentials](http://www.activecampaign.com/help/using-the-api/) in the plugin settings.

 == Description ==